lightbend/fdp-sample-applications/README.md

 To run KillrWeather in an FDP Cluster, you'll need to start by installing the services it needs.

-If not already installed, install Kafka using Fast Data Platform Manager.
-Install InfluxDB using the `fdp-influxdb-docker-images` package that's part of the Fast Data Platform distribution.
-Install Grafana and Cassandra using the DC/OS Catalog.
+If not already installed, install our Kafka distribution, InfluxDB using [this GitHub repo](https://github.com/typesafehub/fdp-influxdb-docker-images), and use the Universe/Catalog to install Grafana and Cassandra.
 More information about InfluxDB and Grafana is provided below in _Monitoring and Viewing Results_

-After installing Cassandra, you could run the commands above in _Cassandra Setup_, but they will be handled automatically.
+After installing Cassandra, run the commands above in _Cassandra Setup_.

-#### 2. Install fdp-apps-lab
+#### 2. Install jim-lab

-Install the `fdp-apps-lab` "laboratory.
-See the separate `fdp-package-sample-apps` project for details.
+Install `jim-lab`.
+TODO: REPLACE WITH THE SAMPLE APPS VERSION.

 ### Build and Deploy the Application Archives

-> **NOTE:** At this time, the following deployment step is not supported for `fdp-apps-lab`.
-A future release will support this option.

-The SBT build uses a [sbt-deploy-ssh](https://github.com/shmishleniy/sbt-deploy-ssh) plugin and a `/.deploy.conf` file with configuration information to copy the "uber jars" for the application to a web server provided by the `fdp-apps-lab` application container.
-The configuration of the plugin is defined in `./project/Settings.scala`.
+The SBT build uses a [sbt-deploy-ssh](https://github.com/shmishleniy/sbt-deploy-ssh) plugin and a `/.deploy.conf` file with configuration information to copy the "uber jars" for the application to a web server provided by the `jim-lab` application container.
+The configuration of the plugin is defined in `./projects/Settings.scala`.

 #### 3. Set Up deploy.conf

-In what follows, more details of deploying to `fdp-apps-lab` and submitting the apps to Marathon are implemented in the SBT build files.
+In what follows, more details of deploying to FDP-Lab and submitting the apps to Marathon are described [here](https://docs.google.com/document/d/1eMG8I4z6mQ0C4Llg1VHnpV7isnVAtnk-pOkDo8tIubI/edit#heading=h.izl4k6rmh4c0).
+TODO: remove this link before distribution.
+Add any additional useful bits from that document here first.

 Copy `./deploy.conf.template` to `./deploy.conf` and edit the settings if necessary.
 However, they are already correct for `jim-lab`.
 (Use `jim-lab` if you deployed the default `fdp-laboratory-base` image.)
 Here is the default configuration: